patrickdean/homegame/player-agreement.md

 ---
-order: 4
+order: 3
 ---

 # Player agreement

 ## Buy In

-The players will decide *how* or *why* their characters are invested in the adventure or the parties, not *if*.
+The players will decide *how* or *why* their characters are invested in the world, adventure, or the party, not *if*.
+To that end, we'll use the first session to solidify the characters' backstories by creating the heroic chronicle, player bonds, and obligation.

-We'll use the first session to create the heroic chronicle, player bonds, and obligation.
-It is important that the characters have a reason to be together.
-The Players will "Buy-in"...ie, they choose *how* or *why* their character is interested in the adventure or staying with the group, not *if*.

 ## The Wangrod Defense